backyardbiomech/qtiConverter/README.md

 E. incorrect answer text.

 MA
  1\.
 This is a multiple answer (select all that apply) question.
+It will show up as checkboxes to the student, which can be hard to see, so I suggested added "select all that apply" or similar to the question.
+All of the correct answers are marked by a \*.
+Canvas awards partial credit based on the number of correct answers.
 *A. correct answer text.
 *B. another correct answer text.
 *C. another correct answer text.